 Check if your flight qualifies for compensation in a few simple steps.
 Remember, there’s no risk to you because AirHelp does not require you to pay out of pocket for our services.
-We will handle the process for you when you want to claim for flight cancellations.
+We will handle the process for you.

 Timeline of Ryanair’s Summer of Strikes